briandrum/codes.forchagrin.com/_chapters/chapter-331-operation-generally.md

 intersection or junction of roadways.
-Whenever a driver is involved in a collision with a vehicle in the intersection or junction of roadways, after driving past a yield sign without stopping, the collision shall be prima-facie evidence of the driver’s failure to yield the right of way.
+Whenever a driver is involved in a collision with a vehicle in the intersection or junction of roadways, after driving past a yield sign without stopping, the collision shall be prima-facie evidence of the driver's failure to yield the right of way.

 2. _(b)_ Except as otherwise provided in this subsection, whoever violates this section is guilty of a minor misdemeanor.
 If, within one year of the offense,